bentruyman/mote/README.md

 ##### `test`

-Runs the `test` task of each package in the project.
+Runs the tests in each package in the project.

 ### Deployment